Solved

 If you’re a pay monthly customer on a fixed plan, you’ll pay for your energy by a Direct Debit, a month in advance.
 This is set up when you first join and amount you pay will be calculated based on the information you give before you switch.
 If you’ve moved in to a house we supply, we might also use previous usage data for your new home to help suggest a suitable starting figure.
 Either way this initial Direct Debit amount isn’t fixed, even if your price per unit won’t increase on your current plan.

 We’ll regularly check that the payment amount is enough to cover your energy costs and leave you with a clear balance at the end of your plan.
-Check out our Direct Debit “check in” process here or watch the video below for more info:
+Check out our Direct Debit “check in” process here or watch the video below for more info on direct debit reviews for fixed rate plans:

 You can check your current Direct Debit amount and adjust this if needed on the ‘Payments’ page of your online account or OVO app (download for Android or iOS) -